DZNE-ataxia-research/SCAView-Docs/README.md

   - __Legend__ (Whether or not you want to have plots to have a legend)

 #### Filtering the current population
 All plots allow to draw a rectangle into the plots to select a filter.
 Note that filters are always applied globally which means the filter you select for Plot 1 will also be applied to Plot 2.
 Once yoou select a filter the current population gets reduced accoring to the filter.
 Generally you have the option to filter patient-wise or visit-wise.
 Patient-wise filtering means to include all observations for a certain patient into the current sub-population if the patient has at least one observation that fits the filter.
 Visit-wise filtering means that you only select those visits from each patient that match the current filter.
-Furthermore, you can
+Furthermore, you can see the current filters and can edit or delete them.
+Re-drwing a rectangle over the current filter updates the current filter.

 #### Saving the current filter
+If you have a filter setting that you want to persist in the current session you can save it as a subgroup by giving it a name and then click __Define__.
+This subgroup can then be re-applied (after removing the current filter) to your plots by clicking on the sub-group name listed on the bottom of the filter settings box.

 #### Reseting a filter
+You can delete the sub-groups by clicking on the garbage can icon right next to the sub-group name.
+The complete session can be reset by clicking on __Reset Session__.